Why Girls?

 Primary school-aged girls will likely never enter a classroom in their lifetime.

 Behind these hard numbers are very real girls each with individual passions, talents, and goals that are seeking the support necessary to reach their full potential.
 KGSA is privileged to get to know these girls on a personal level to invest in their success.
-Current students like Hilda and alumni Melgriffin and Nancy are a sample of the amazing young women at KGSA.
+Alumnae Trivia and Zahara and current student Sylvia are some of the amazing young KGSA women leading the way.